-To back up your switch configuration:
+To backup your switch configuration:

-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on Tools, click on Configuration. - 3.
+- Log into your switch management page (see "Access your switch management page" on page 6). - 2.
+Click on Tools, and click on Configuration. - 3.
 Click Backup to save the configuration file (config.bin) to your local hard drive.

-Note: The configuration file (config.bin) will be saved to your default downloads folder.
+Note: If prompted, choose the location on your local hard drive.
+If you are not prompted, the configuration file (config.bin) will be saved to your default downloads folder.